 A lot of you have noticed that I LOVE my Instant Pot and I use it regularly to make recipes to share with you here at My Crazy Good Life.
-It’s important to know the difference between Instant Pot models so you can get one that will work for you and your family.
+It’s important to know the difference between the models so you can get one that will work for you and your family.

 Which Instant Pot Is Right For You?
-Here is the Difference Between Instant Pot Models
+Here is the Difference Between Instant Pot Models:

 Instant Pot Models

 There are four main Instant Pot models: LUX, DUO, ULTRA, and SMART.
 There is also the DUO PLUS, which is an amped up version of the DUO models and the GEM which is a slow cooker.

 Each model was released one after the next with new design elements and features.
 None of the Instant Pot features have been retired or removed so you don’t have to worry when upgrading that you will lose any features or elements that you really love in your current Instant Pot.

 Which features are included on all Instant Pot models?